-The BC4 Flight Timer is powered by what Oris prefers to call Caliber 690 self-winding mechanism.
+The BC4 Flight Timer features what Oris prefers to call the Caliber 690.
 Based on the well-known ETA 2836-2 blank movement, it features an extra complication module attached to it.
-Although the use of an add-on module reduces the timekeeper’s reliability, it is still a good price to have a very unusual fashion accessory.
+Although the use of an add-on module reduces the timekeeper’s reliability, it is still a good price to have such an unusual fashion accessory.

-Alas, the movement won’t stun you with the way it is finished: compared to a standard blank caliber, the only thing that makes it stand out is the signature Oris oscillating weight painted red.
-Also, the transparent case back cover could have been fitted with sapphire crystal: you really should expect something more than a mineral glass in a watch in this price range.
+Alas, the movement won’t stun you with its finish: compared to a standard blank caliber, the only thing that makes it stand out is the signature Oris oscillating weight painted red.
+Also, the transparent case back cover could look way better with a sapphire crystal: you have a right to expect something more than a mineral glass in this price range.

-All of its shortcomings notwithstanding, the BC4 Flight Timer is definitely a must have, especially if the manufacturer keeps the street price below the $3000 mark, which will be a bargain comparing to the recently unveiled IWC Pilot’s Watch Double Chronograph Edition TOP GUN priced in the $5000 – $10,000 range.
+All of its shortcomings notwithstanding, the BC4 Flight Timer is definitely a must-have, especially if the manufacturer keeps the street price below the $3000 mark, which will be a bargain compared to the recently unveiled IWC Pilot Double Chronograph Edition TOP GUN priced in the $5000 – $10,000 range.

 Price range: $3000 — $4000